 FFO is a non-GAAP financial measure that we believe provides useful information to investors.
-Please refer to Management's Discussion and Analysis of Financial Condition and Results of Operations on pages 69-72 of our Annual Report on Form 10-K for the fiscal year ended December 31, 2019, for a definition and reconciliation of FFO to consolidated net income and FFO per share to net income per share.
-When comparing 2017 FFO per share to 2019 FFO per share to calculate the CAGR, the Compensation Committee utilized comparable FFO per share rather than reported FFO per share.
-The 2017 reported FFO per share was adjusted for the effect of a \$0.36 per share loss on extinguishment of debt during 2017 as well as to reflect a \$0.12 per share amount related to the new Leases standard (ASC 842) which was adopted by the Company effective January 1, 2019.
+Please refer to Management's Discussion and Analysis of Financial Condition and Results of

+Operations on pages 75-77 of our Annual Report on Form 10-K for the fiscal year ended December 31, 2020, for a definition and reconciliation of FFO to consolidated net income and FFO per share to net income per share.
+When comparing 2017 FFO per share to 2020 FFO per share to calculate the CAGR, for 2017 the Compensation Committee utilized comparable FFO per share rather than reported FFO per share and check of a \$0.36 per share loss on extinguishment of debt during 2017 as well as to reflect a \$0.12 per share amount related to the new Leases standard (ASC 842) which was adopted by the Company effective January 1, 2019.
 As a result of the adoption of the new Leases standard, the Company is no longer permitted to capitalize certain indirect leasing costs.
 The adjustment for 2017 reflects the amounts capitalized in the previously reported periods, which were not required to be restated to adopt this change in accounting.
-The 2019 comparable FFO excludes a \$0.33 per share loss on extinguishment of debt, which is consistent with the \$0.36 per share loss on extinguishment of debt adjustment made in 2017.
+The 2020 FFO is our reported 2020 FFO of \$9.11 per share because no adjustments were necessary to properly compare it to the \$11.45 FFO per share for 2017.

 NOI is a non-GAAP financial measure that we believe provides useful information to investors.
-Please refer to Management's Discussion and Analysis of Financial Condition and Results of Operations on pages 69-72 of our Annual Report on Form 10-K for the fiscal year ended December 31, 2019, for a definition and reconciliation of NOI to consolidated net income and set forth the computations of portfolio NOI and comparable property NOI.
+Please refer to Management's Discussion and Analysis of Financial Condition and Results of Operations on pages 75-77 of our Annual Report on Form 10-K for the fiscal year ended December 31, 2020, for a definition and reconciliation of NOI to consolidated net income and set forth the computations of portfolio NOI and comparable property NOI.